talismanbrandi/UT-HEPfit/README.md

 #### To run the Monte Carlo:

-The configuration files are in the folder called config.
-Then run:
+The configuration files are in the folder called UT-config.
+Copy it and then run:

-./analysis config/StandardModel.conf config/MonteCarlo.conf
+./analysis UT-config/StandardModel.conf config/MonteCarlo.conf

 Alternatively one can use openMPI (with N threads):

-mpiexec -n N ./analysis config/StandardModel.conf config/MonteCarlo.conf
+mpiexec -n N ./analysis UT-config/StandardModel.conf UT-config/MonteCarlo.conf

 we recommend 1 chain per core.
 Please look into the MonteCarlo.conf for the settings